 Efforts should be made to vaccinate with the second dose of COVID-19 vaccine following the schedules outlined in Table 2.
-If, due to logistical or epidemiological considerations, jurisdictions do not complete the two-dose COVID-19 vaccine series within these recommended schedules, they may refer to the Management Options section of this statement for a summary of evidence and decision points for COVID-19 immunization program roll-out in the context of limited vaccine supply, as well as Appendix C for an ethics analysis using NACI's Core Ethical Dimensions Filter of the EEFA Framework.2
+If, due to logistical or epidemiological considerations, jurisdictions do not complete the two-dose COVID-19 vaccine series within these recommended schedules, they may refer to Section V.II of this statement for a summary of evidence and decision points for COVID-19 immunization program roll-out in the context of limited vaccine supply, as well as Appendix E for an ethics analysis using NACI's Core Ethical Dimensions Filter of the EEFA Framework .